SEDGE: Structural Extrapolated Data Generation: Model Estimation and Data Generation

 \section{Model Estimation and Data Generation}

-This section describes how to estimate the conditional distribution $p(\mathbf{Z}\,|\,\mathbf{X})$ from data as constraint to be required to be satisfied for extrapolated data generation and how to efficiently generate samples under novel combinations of specifications under different data availability settings.
+We now describe how to estimate the conditional distribution $p(\mathbf{Z}\,|\,\mathbf{X})$ from data as constraint to be required to be satisfied for extrapolated data generation and how to efficiently generate samples under novel combinations of specifications under different data availability settings.